Shop Workers Protecting Them From Coronavirus Checklist

-Shop Workers and counter staff high risk from dealing with customers all day.
+Shop Workers and counter staff high risk of dealing with customers all day.

 Top of the list is education to understand things that can reduce risk.
 This includes making them aware they MUST not come to work with any symptoms and how personal care is important for everyone including washing hands and not touching faces.

-This makes our hands the front line defense against the war against Covid-19.
+This makes our hands the front line defence against the war against Covid-19.
 It is easy to touch some mucus and viral particles that will stick to the hands.

-The virus can be spread from person-to-person when in close contact, often through droplets emitted when an infected person coughs or sneezes.
-This is why single-use tissues should be used and dispose immediately.
+The virus can be spread from person to person when in close contact, often through droplets emitted when an infected person coughs or sneezes.
+This is why single-use tissues should be used and disposed of immediately.

 Researchers believe the virus is living on surfaces for several days which make cleaning measures highly important.